roshancodes036-s/Netra-Assist-/README.md

 ---
 ### 🏆 Hackathon Note

-CodeNetra-AI is not just a demo — it is a working inclusive AI product demonstrating:
+CodeNetra-AI is not just an demo — it is a working inclusive AI product demonstrating:

 * **Accessibility Innovation:** Real-time help for the visually impaired.
 * **Developer Acceleration:** Tools to boost coding speed.
 * **Gemini 3 Multimodal Intelligence:** Powered by the latest AI models.
 * **✅ Solo Developer Verification:** Please note that commits from users **`roshancodes036-sudo`**, **`sinurai535-a11y`**, and **`Et947`** all belong to the **Sole Creator, Roshan Chaurasiya** (working across different devices).

+---

 # 🔐 API Key & Security Setup (Important)